Economy of Greenland: Tourism

 Tourism is limited by the short summers and high costs.
 Access is almost exclusively by air, mainly from Scandinavia and Iceland.
 Some tourists arrive by cruise ship (but they don't spend much locally, since the ship provides accommodation and meals).
 There have been tests with direct flights from the US East Coast from 2007 to 2008, but these were discontinued.

 The state-owned tourism agency Visit Greenland has the web address Greenland.com.

-Tourism increased significantly between 2010 and 2019, with the number of visitors increasing from 460,000 per year to 2 million.
-Condé Nast Traveler describes that high level as "overtourism".
+Tourism increased significantly between 2015 and 2019, with the number of visitors increasing from 77,000 per year to 105,000.
 One source estimated that in 2019 the revenue from this aspect of the economy was about 450 million kroner (US$67 million).
 Like many aspects of the economy, this slowed dramatically in 2020, and into 2021, due to restrictions required as a result of the COVID-19 pandemic; one source describes it as being the "biggest economic victim of the coronavirus".
 (The overall economy did not suffer too severely as of mid 2020, thanks to the fisheries.)
-Visitors will begin arriving again in late 2020 or early 2021.
+Visitors would begin arriving again in late 2020 and early 2021.
 Greenland's goal is to develop it "right" and to "build a more sustainable tourism for the long run".